opendaylight/integration-packaging/docs/rpms.rst

 OpenDaylight distribution (built by `autorelease <autorelease-builds.html>`_ or the `snapshot distribution <distribution-job-builds.html>` job).
 It accepts a set of `parameters`_ that can be used to configure the build and passes them to the `RPM build logic in Integration/Packaging's repo`_.
-The resulting artifacts are hosted on Jenkins for up to a week.
-The job actually produces both a noarch RPM and source RPM.
+The job produces both a noarch RPM and source RPM.
 The noarch RPM can be passed to test jobs for validation.
 The source RPM can be downloaded to a system with the required credentials and then pushed to the CentOS Community Build system to be built into a noarch RPM on their servers and hosted in their repos.

+The RPM and SRPM artifacts of the job are handled differently depending on the Jenkins silo the job is executing in.

+When running in production (releng silo), artifacts are hosted on Nexus.
+There are RPM repos for each active branch (`oxygen-devel`_).
+New builds are automatically added to the approprate devel for their branch.

+When running in the sandbox, artifacts are thrown away by default.
+To keep an artifact for further testing, add a path regex that matches them to the Archive Artifacts param of the job (`ARCHIVE_ARTIFACTS=/home/jenkins/rpmbuild/RPMS/ noarch/opendaylight*.rpm`).
+The files match will be stored in OpenDaylight's log archive along with the other job logs.

 packaging-build-rpm-snap
 ^^^^^^^^^^^^^^^^^^^^^^^^